 Theirs is thought to be the first study of its kind to look at the effects of the ketogenic diet with radiation.

 In a press statement released this week, Scheck says their study shows promise for treating human malignant gliomas:

 “We found that the ketogenic diet significantly enhances the anti-tumor effect of radiation, which suggests that it may be useful as an adjuvant to the current standard of care for the treatment of human malignant gliomas,” she explains.

 The ketogenic diet is a high fat, low carbohydrate, controlled protein diet that has been used since the 1920s to treat epilepsy.
 The word ketogenic means the body produces ketones (keto = ketone, genic = producing).

 Usually the body converts carbohydrates (from foods like sugar, bread, pasta) into glucose (a type of sugar) to use for energy.
 In the ketogenic diet, because of the restriction in carbohydrate intake, the body can’t use glucose and is forced to use fats as its source of energy: a process known as “ketosis“.

-In a recent study, scientists showed it may be possible to use specific fatty acids from the ketogenic diet to make a pill, so epilepsy patients can have the benefit of the diet without its side effects, which include constipation, hypoglycaemia, retarded growth and bone fractures.
+In a recent study, scientists showed it may be possible to use specific fatty acids from the ketogenic diet to make a pill, so patients with epilepsy can have the benefit of the diet without its side effects, which include constipation, hypoglycaemia, delayed growth and bone fractures.